 Implementation

 * break this section up?
 40 pages...
+Seems pretty long

 The following sections describe some of the more interesting or challenging parts of EasyAndroid’s implementation, as well as the fundamentals.
 Some sections give more background on the decision-making process to implement that particular part of EasyAndroid in that way, while some simply give an in-depth explanation of the implementation of a particular functionality.